Collared and non-collared manifold boundaries: Examples (gallery of horrors)

 Notice that the resulting surface in any of these constructions is separable, as the interior of the half plane is dense.

-\begin{example}[Rado] A separable surface with metrisable interior and a non-collared metrisable boundary. \end{example} \proof[Details] \ \\ Pr\"uferise the half plane at each height.
-The resulting surface has then uncountably many boundary components and thus a non-collared metrisable boundary by Corollary \ref{cor:uncollared}.
-The boundary is made of a discrete uncountable collection of copies of $\R$ and is thus metrisable. \endproof
+\begin{example}[Rado] A separable surface with metrisable interior and a non-collared metrisable boundary which is strongly paracompact in itself. \end{example} \proof[Details] Pr\"uferise the half plane at each height.
+The resulting surface has then uncountably many boundary components and thus a non-collared boundary by Corollary \ref{cor:uncollared}.
+The boundary is made of a discrete uncountable collection of copies of $\R$ and is thus metrisable and strongly paracompact in itself. \endproof